michabbb/failed-jobs/README.md

 ![retry failed jobs](/resources/screenshots/prune-modal.png)

 ## Customization
-This package works out of the box and adds a `Failed Jobs` resource to your admin panel.
+This plugin works out of the box and adds a `Failed Jobs` resource to your admin panel.
 You can customize the display if needed.

 ### Remove connection column from index table